scenerystack/community/docs/reference/api/brand/getLinks.md

 # getLinks

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/brand/blob/main/js/getLinks.ts](https://github.com/phetsims/brand/blob/main/js/getLinks.ts) for the most up-to-date information.

 ## Overview

 Links for the AboutDialog, used in phet brand and phet-io brand since they are the same for both.